bsc-s2/lua-acid/doc/acid/time.md

     But do not accept a scientific notation.

 **return**:
-is a timestamp in millsecond.
+is a timestamp in millisecond.

 ## time.to_sec